Eurovision Song Contest 2026: Boycotts due to Israeli participation

-The Gaza war has brought the participation of and its broadcaster Kan into controversy, with calls for the country to be excluded and demonstrations against its participation at the and 2025 editions.
-Israel's 2024 entry "Hurricane" (originally called "October Rain") was also controversial, seen as referencing the 7 October attacks on Israel, a breach of political neutrality rules, which led to it only being accepted by the EBU after a rewrite.
-Israel ultimately finished in fifth place in 2024 and second in 2025, in both cases placing within the top two of the public vote, which was partially attributed to advertising campaigns ran by Israeli government officials to boost public votes and encourage support for their country's entries.
+The Gaza war has rendered Israel's participation in the contest a subject of controversy, prompting calls for the country's exclusion as well as demonstrations against its involvement at both the and 2025 editions.
+Israel's 2024 entry "Hurricane" was also controversial, as an earlier version titled "October Rain" was seen as referencing the 7 October attacks on Israel, a breach of political neutrality rules, which led to it only being accepted by the EBU after a rewrite.
+Israeli government officials ran advertising campaigns to boost public votes and encourage support for their country's entries in 2024 and 2025, which was cited as one of the factors leading to Israel finishing in fifth place in 2024 and second in 2025, in both cases placing within the top two of the public vote.
 The existence of such campaigns for the 2024 entry was confirmed by the Israeli Ministry of Foreign Affairs, and similar campaigns for the 2025 entry were detailed by Eurovision News Spotlight, a fact-checking and open-source intelligence initiative by the EBU.
 The 2025 set of advertisements, published by the Israel Government Advertising Agency, received over 68 million total impressions.
 Several participating broadcasters called for a rework of the televoting system and an independent audit of individual countries' televoting results following the 2025 final.